gabrielamylonas/sneakers/README.md

 <p>This is a project that I developed for a tennis ecommerce.</p>

 ### What does it?
-- Slidder with product images and infos
+- Responsive page made with Sass
-- Button that changes the color of the displayed sneaker
+- Light and Dark Theme Toggle
-- Popup button for a purchase form
+- Button to scroll up

 ## :computer: Deploy
 - [Deploy](https://gabrielamylonas.github.io/sneakers/)